-- is currently receiving Universal Credit, Working Tax Credit, income-related Employment and Support Allowance, income-based Jobseeker’s Allowance, Income Support, Housing Benefit, and/or Pension Credit
+is currently receiving Universal Credit, Working Tax Credit, income-related Employment and Support Allowance, income-based Jobseeker’s Allowance, Income Support, Housing Benefit, and/or Pension Credit

-You must submit your application within 14 days of the last day of your period of self-isolation.
+From 18 January 2021, you must submit your application within 28 days from your first day of isolation.
 If you meet the criteria, we'll make a payment via BACS once we've received all the evidence and verified your Test and Trace number/your child’s self isolation with the education or care setting.
 We'll email you to let you know.

 If you're asked to self-isolate more than once, you can apply for a payment for each period of isolation, as long as they don’t overlap, and you meet all of the criteria for each period.